About

 Paid access and payment rules.

-Money Terms govern paid access, tokens, credits, unlocks, subscriptions, direct sales, invoices, bank transfers, access cards, gift/access-card-like products, refunds, chargebacks, fraud review, creator payouts, payment-lane routing, taxes, and payment-provider issues.
+Money Terms govern paid access, tokens, credits, unlocks, subscriptions, direct sales, invoices, bank transfers, promotional cards and credits, refunds, chargebacks, fraud review, creator payouts, paid calls, storage, AI usage charges, payment-lane routing, taxes, and payment-provider issues.

 Buying access is buying a platform permission.